-- Approximately every two months (two hours maximum, with meetings to be cancelled if no substantive agenda items). - Updates from members provided to Executive officer approximately two weeks prior to each meeting. - An agenda and accompanying papers will be sent out to members no less than one week prior to the scheduled meeting date.
+- Approximately every two months (two hours maximum, with meetings to be cancelled if no substantive agenda items). - · Updates from members provided to Executive officer approximately two weeks prior to each meeting. - An agenda and accompanying papers will be sent out to members no less than one week prior to the scheduled meeting date.

-Please note this document has not been produced in Easy Read / BSL accessible format.
-If you still have difficulty accessing this document, you can contact the Community and Constitutional Affairs Department to arrange a phone call or face-to-face appointment to discuss the contents of the strategy.
+Please note this document has not been produced in Easy Read or BSL accessible formats.
+If you have difficulty accessing this document, you can contact the Community and Constitutional Affairs Department to arrange a phone call or face-to-face appointment to discuss the contents of the strategy.

-Tel: 01534 447923
+Tel: 01534 447923 Email: cca@gov.je